holedev/time-score/.github/instructions/best-practice.instructions.md

 - When create a new api route, remember create swagger api document
 - When create new UI component, priority to use shadcn@latest before create new component
-- When create new page, priority to use i18n with two languages: English and Vietnamese

 ## Development Environment